mansiduklan/demo2/README.md

 # new demo
-this project create for local system.
+this project create in local system from vs code.